androchentw/google-cloud-skills-boost/GenAIus-Chatbots/ARC105-Generative-AI-Vacation-Chatbot.md

 ## Task 2.
 Using Prompt Engineering

-* Generating training data
+* Generating personalized itineraries
-* Developing new strategies
+* Recommending new destinations
-* Improving performance analysis
+* Finding the best deals
-* Creating new basketball content
+* Creating personalized travel guides

 Here are some specific examples of how generative AI is being used with `Vacation` today:

+* The travel website Kayak is using generative AI to generate personalized itineraries for its users.
+The AI takes into account the user's interests, budget, and travel dates to create an itinerary that is tailored to the user's individual needs and preferences.
+* The travel company Airbnb is using generative AI to recommend new destinations to its users.
+The AI takes into account the user's interests, budget, and travel dates to generate a list of destinations that are likely to be of interest to the user.
+* The travel website Expedia is using generative AI to find the best deals on flights, hotels, and other travel expenses.
+The AI takes into account the user's travel dates and budget to search for the best deals and present them to the user.
-* The NBA is using generative AI to develop new training programs for its players.
-The NBA is also using generative AI to identify patterns in past games and then use these patterns to develop new strategies.
+* The travel company Lonely Planet is using generative AI to create personalized travel guides for its users.
+The AI takes into account the user's interests, budget, and travel dates to generate a guide that includes information about the destination, things to do, places to eat, and where to stay.
-* A number of basketball teams are using generative AI to generate realistic training data for their players.
-This is helping players to improve their skills and tactics in a safe and controlled environment.
-* Some companies are developing generative AI-powered basketball analysis tools that can help coaches and players to identify areas where they need to improve.

 ## Task 3.
 Context is Key